 Student organizations must have at least five (5) members.
-All members of a registered student organization must be currently enrolled students at TAMIU.
+All members of a registered student organization must be currently enrolled students at TAMIU at least part-time.
 Please refer to page 34 for further information regarding members attending Early College High School and/or STAGGS Texas Academy of International and STEM Studies.